North Bennington, Vermont: Highways

+Bus

 Local public transportation by bus is provided by the Green Mountain Express' Brown Line on weekdays.

 Rail

 Until 1953 the Rutland Railroad ran passenger trains Green Mountain Flyer and Mount Royal through North Bennington.

 VTrans and NYSDOT have shown interest in restoring passenger train service to North Bennington on a new Amtrak route between Albany and Burlington via Rutland, also linking up nearby Mechanicville, New York and Manchester, Vermont.
 The new train would share much of its route with the Ethan Allen Express, likely running beyond Albany to New York City.
 As of 2021, the idea is listed simply as a "potential initiative" in the Vermont Rail Plan.